gabrielkasmi/ood_instances_sophia/README.md

 ## Models

-For the main experiment, the model used is a ResNet 50 which can be directly downloaded from PyTorch.
+For the main experiments (OOD performance, heatmap and dimensionality estimation), the model used is a ResNet 50 which can be directly downloaded from PyTorch.
 Model weights are available on request.

 # Motivation and objectives